A community dig has helped to unearth a stone drawbridge pit at Pontefract Castle, with a layer that is suspected to date back to the 17th century.

 “We’ve dug quite a depth down and from what we can tell it keeps on going.
 We’ve dug to roughly the civil war period, we’d expect there to be more as we dig further.

-“Since last Saturday, we’ve had members of the public coming in and getting hands-on with Pontefract's history, it’s nice to see everyone getting involved with the dig.”
+“Since last Saturday, we’ve had members of the public coming in getting involved with Pontefract's history, it’s nice to see everyone getting involved with the dig.”

 “It’s been thought there was a gatehouse here for years but nobody realised the extent of it and in 4 weeks we’ve been able to uncover it, specialists will then come in and identify the finds and date them.”

 The first historical record of the castle dates back to 1070, its rich history has fascinated historians for decades.
-It was taken down by order of Parliament in the mid 17th century - as the town endured a lot of carnage during civil war sieges.
+It was taken down by order of Parliament in 1649 - as the town endured a lot of carnage during civil war sieges.
 Before then it was one of the most well fortified castles in the North.

 Visit the castle to see the findings or click here to keep updated on the dig.